Meet Qat Wanders, Founder of Wandering Words Media

 Allison Rose Goddard

-Allison has been proofreading professionally for two years and on the side for many years before she turned her love of reading and knack for finding grammatical errors into a business.
+Allison proofread on the side for many years before she turned her love of reading and knack for finding grammatical errors into a business.
 She started by completing Transcript Proofreading: Theory and Practice and helping court reporters perfect their work by correcting tricky errors and ensuring consistency and flow within transcripts.

 Now, Allison helps authors achieve their publishing dreams as well through her training in General Proofreading: Theory and Practice.
 She works with both fiction and nonfiction self-published authors to polish their manuscripts before publication to ensure the best possible reader experience.
 In her spare time, Allison can be found writing novels and working toward her own publishing dream.